Use Election Management

 Optionally, use the search box to search by voting location name.

-3. On the information panel, click the Report wait time button.
+3. In the information panel, click Report wait time.

-4. In the Election Wait Times form, enter and submit a wait time in minutes.
+4. In the Election Wait Times form, type a wait time in minutes.

 5. Click Submit.